IvanT7D3/WarMoon-RAT/README.md

 - [x] Get Disk Space
 - [x] MBR Wiper And BSOD
 - [x] TLS
-- [ ] Hidden VNC

 Things that can be added to improve the whole WarMoon project:
-- [ ] Add GUI : Qt
+- [ ] Add a GUI.
-- [ ] Add more functionalities : Proxy, privilege escalation, something else?
+- [ ] Add more functionalities: Known privilege escalations (CVEs).
-- [ ] Fix bugs : Read the section 'Known Bugs'
+- [ ] Fix bugs : Read the section 'Known Bugs'.

 ## Demo
-Here's a link if you want to watch an outdated [Demo](https://www.youtube.com/watch?v=nErq4wlsF1g)
+Here's a link if you want to watch an outdated [Demo](https://www.youtube.com/watch?v=nErq4wlsF1g).

 ## License
 This project can be freely modified and shared.
 Just don't damage systems without having explicit permission from the owner of such systems.